web3/web3.js/docs/docs/guides/basics/eth.md

 	const transaction = {
 		from: accounts[0],
 		to: accounts[1],
-		value: web3.utils.toWei('1', 'ether'), // value should be passed in wei.
-For easier use and to avoid mistakes we utilize the auxiliary `toWei` function.
+		// value should be passed in wei.
+For easier use and to avoid mistakes,
+		//	we utilize the auxiliary `toWei` function:
+		value: web3.utils.toWei('1', 'ether'),
 	};

 	//send the actual transaction